Mukuru kwa Njenga

 Mukuru Kwa Njenga is a slum in the Mukuru slums of Nairobi.
 Mukuru kwa Njenga is among other villages in Mukuru namely; Mukuru kwa Reuben, Mukuru kwa Njenga, Sinai, Paradise, Jamaica, Kingstone, Mariguini, Fuata Nyayo and Kayaba.
 The population exceeds 100,000.

 Living conditions

-Mukuru slums as any other slum in the world has been faced by different challenges including crime, drug abuse, prostitution and other challenges that face slums all over the world, but the people of Mukuru have been able to continuously fight this challenges and this has enabled many improvements in the community.
-In the slums, whole families live, or at least survive, in tiny one-roomed corrugated iron shacks, measuring approximately 3 m x 3 m.
+The Mukuru slums are subject to high crime rates, drug abuse, prostitution among others.In the slums, whole families live, in tiny one-roomed corrugated iron shacks, measuring approximately 3 m x 3 m.
 Very few homes have access to electricity and up to twenty families might share a communal water tap and toilet latrine.